New Leadership: An overview of the best modern leadership styles

 In shared leadership, the entire leadership responsibilities and decision-making power are distributed widely throughout an organisation.
 This leadership style goes one step further than empowering leadership.

-Instead of commanding or controlling, managers encourage their employees to take responsibility and offer support.
-The classic "boss" does not exist in shared leadership.
+Instead of commanding or controlling, managers encourage their employees to take responsibility.
+They act as supporters, the classic “boss” does not exist in shared leadership.

-Inspirational leaders encourage and empower their team, lead by example, and stand up for their values.
+Inspirational leaders encourage and motivate their team, lead by example, and stand up for their values.
 Empathy, positivity, passion, and authenticity are important qualities.

 Inspirational managers do not try to achieve their goals alone.
 Instead, they work to help others achieve their best.
 They encourage their employees even in difficult times.
 Through enthusiasm and commitment, they convince them to work towards a certain vision or a common goal.